yabbou/WebScraper/README.md

 # WebScraper
-Web scraping emails, uploaded to database (pending: multi-thread concurrency)
+Web scraping emails using multiple threads, then upload to database